-- Bandage-paper coffee filters work great to keep cuts and scrapes covered if you are out of traditional bandages.
+32. Bandage.
+Paper coffee filters work great to keep cuts and scrapes covered if you are out of traditional bandages.
 They also work in the same way as a styptic pencil to stem blood flow.

-- Prevent Shoe odors (baking soda wrapped in shoe overnight)-place some baking soda or any herbs with a pleasant smell in the bottom of the filter.
+37. Prevent Shoe odors (baking soda wrapped in shoe overnight)-place some baking soda or any herbs with a pleasant smell in the bottom of the filter.
 Tie it up with twine and stuff into your shoes or boots overnight to ward off the smell of wet and sweaty footwear.

-- A plastic funnel probably wasn’t high on your list of things to pack for a SHTF scenario.
+39. A plastic funnel probably wasn’t high on your list of things to pack for a SHTF scenario.
 A coffee filter will come in handy for those times when you need to add oil or other fluids to your vehicle.

-- Pet Food Dish-You may not have thought to bring Spot or Fluffy’s food dishes.
+40. Pet Food Dish-You may not have thought to bring Spot or Fluffy’s food dishes.
 Use a coffee filter to hold their food so they don’t have to eat off the ground and you can easily pick up what they don’t finish to save it for later.

-- Make a Bath Sachet-Taking a bath in cold water during a SHTF scenario can be uncomfortable.
+42. Make a Bath Sachet-Taking a bath in cold water during a SHTF scenario can be uncomfortable.
 Fill the bottom of the coffee filter with oatmeal or lavender, tie it off with some twine, a shoelace, or even a length of vine.
 Use it to make you’re a bath a bit more pleasant.

-- Protect Cast Iron Pans-If you have to stack your cast iron pans before they are dry to conserve space, putting coffee filters in between them can protect them from rusting.
+44. Protect Cast Iron Pans-If you have to stack your cast iron pans before they are dry to conserve space, putting coffee filters in between them can protect them from rusting.

-- Christmas wrapping paper won’t be available when SHTF.
+45. Christmas wrapping paper won’t be available when SHTF.
 Early pioneers often used plain paper to wrap presents.
 If the season is upon you, use the filters as wrapping paper.
 If you can color them with your own handmade plant dyes, that’s even better.

-- Bookmark-Fold filter into just about any shape you want.
+46. Bookmark.
+Fold filter into just about any shape you want.
 Leave it wide if you may need to take notes about what your reading.
 Use it to mark your place until your next down time period.

 Entertain the Kids

 Young kids and even the older ones can become bored so easily.
 Once the immediate danger has passed, having something to entertain the kids and keep them busy will give adults time to get needed projects completed around camp.

-- Preserve or press flowers between coffee filters if you don’t have wax paper.
+47. Preserve or press flowers between coffee filters if you don’t have wax paper.

-- Funny hats can cheer up even the most terrified child.
+48. Funny hats can cheer up even the most terrified child.
 Use pine tree sap to stick items like pine needles, flowers, dandelion fluff, etc. onto the top side of the filter for decoration.
 Poke a hole in each side on the bottom and run a string or stretchy elastic band through to hold the hat in place.

-- Paper flowers as demonstrated here.
+49. Paper flowers as demonstrated here.
 Use anything on hand to add color or just leave them white.

-- Make snowflakes for Christmas as shown in this video:
+50. Make snowflakes for Christmas as shown in this video:

 No matter how full that get home bag or bug out bag might be, I’m sure you can find some room for at least a dozen or so lightweight, inexpensive and ever so functional coffee filters!